- 1 Master of Arts

 - Year 3: study for comprehensive exams; submit dissertation proposal; start dissertation research.

 - Years 4 to 7: dissertation research, writing and a colloquium.

 - Distribution.
 All PhD candidates are required to take courses in three of the following four fields: Ancient, Medieval, Renaissance/Baroque, Modern.
+Students must also take coursework in at least two geographical areas (Western, East Asian, South Asian, or African).
 If a course cuts across boundaries between two areas, it shall count as one field only.

 - Language Requirements.
 PhD students are required to pass examinations in two languages (normally German, French or Italian) if they have not already done so in the MA program.
 This requirement must be completed before taking the comprehensive exams.
 The appropriate languages will be set by the interim supervisor in consultation with the Director of Graduate Studies.
 Students focusing on Ancient, Medieval, and Renaissance/Baroque will normally be expected to pass the examination in German as one of their two languages.

 - PhD Comprehensive Examinations.
 Candidates are required to take the comprehensive examination (one component of which is chosen from the four areas designated above and one chosen from the dissertation area) within one and a half years (or two and a half years in the case of “direct-entry PhD candidates”).

 - At the beginning of the study period, the PhD student will meet with the Examination Committee (made up of at least three members of the department –one of whom will be the prospective dissertation supervisor [please see Graduate Supervision Guidelines for PhD Supervision] and chaired by the Director of Graduate Studies or designate) in order to define the areas of the examination, the length of study and such readings and special topics as deemed to be appropriate.
 The Examination Committee will meet prior to the examination in order to discuss and agree upon the written questions to be submitted to the student.